runletapp/website/docs/job/device_assignment.md

         - mars
 ```

-This will run `myjob` on every device included on the `whereCustom` list.
+It runs `myjob` on every device included on the `whereCustom` list.
 Note that this will create one job for each specified device.